Addressing Compassion Fatigue Professional Development Workshop

 Included in the training are four lessons you can use – or share with others – right away to ground yourself and identify the signs of compassion fatigue.

 Compassion fatigue is the mental, physical and emotional exhaustion that comes from listening to, observing, or experiencing the effects of others’ distress or trauma.
-Often the burden of compassion fatigue is exacerbated by intersectionality and falls the heaviest on BIPOC and femme folks.
+Often the burden of compassion fatigue is exacerbated by intersectionality and falls the heaviest on Black, Indigenous, and people marginalized by their racial identities.

 This workshop will introduce participants to self-care practices that center physical, mental, emotional and spiritual wellness and help individuals combat compassion fatigue.
 In addition, acknowledging that self-care is a bandaid, this training points out ways in which institutional or systemic changes can alleviate burdens on workers.

-Taught by Girls Leadership’s Program Managers, Regional Program Directors, Senior Director of Research & Sports Power Lab, and Chief Program Officer, this Addressing Compassion Fatigue Workshop is a two-hour interactive virtual workshop designed for teachers, program staff, counselors, and administrators who work with girls in grades 5-12.
+Taught by our Innovation and Engagement Managers, National Program Directors, National Curriculum Director, and Chief Program Officer, this Addressing Compassion Fatigue Workshop is a two-hour interactive virtual workshop designed for teachers, program staff, counselors, and administrators who work with youth.